m-a-y-a/physical_hri/README.md

 <img src="https://i.imgur.com/G7jKREI.png" width="400">

-This repository contains the files in the 'scripts/' folder :)
+This repository contains the files in the 'physical_hri/' package and additional/simulation code :)